 Product managers have to acknowledge how important it is for remote teams to engage with their collaboration tools.
 If people end up hating them, the teams will ultimately blame the remote culture.

-Takeaways from the “Temporary Fully Remote” Situation
+Takeaways from the “Temporary Fully Remote” Product Manager Challenge

 With all these tools, product managers might end up wondering if they ever need to go into the office again.
 Remote product teams can develop successful, game-changing products just as well as those teams whose members are working under the same roof.